 Whether you decide to go out or stay in, going on dates is important to keep the romance and emotional intimacy alive.
 Have a date night every week or once every two weeks, cook or order takeaway, watch a movie, read a book together, stargaze, play board games or video games, etc. Keep your phone and laptops away and live every moment of your date night with your partner.

 10. Learn A New Skill Together

-If you both have no common interests or hobbies, it is time to build one.
+If the two of you have no common interests or hobbies, it may be time to build one.
 Create a list of skills you can learn together.
 Ask your partner to help you decide which one to choose for you two.
 It could be salsa dancing, pottery, glass painting, gardening, etc. Book a slot for the two of you and learn the skill together.
 You will not only become emotionally closer to your partner and spend quality time together but also be exposed to a new world.
 And the intellectual intimacy that you will experience would bring more joy to the relationship.